thomas-schouten/plato/docs/source/index.rst

 Plato
 #################

-These pages provide the documentation of the `plato` python package.
+These pages provide the documentation of the `Plato` python package.
-`plato` was developed to provide a simple, flexible, and efficient way to perform geodynamic analyses of global plate reconstructions in GPlates.
+`Plato` was developed to provide a simple, flexible, and efficient way to perform geodynamic analyses of global plate reconstructions in GPlates.
 Here you'll find the relevant documentation as well as a set of notebooks with examples of such analyses.

 Plato is tested on Python 3.10.12.
 In theory, it should work well on any system that has